Error Feedback Can Accurately Compress Preconditioners: Acknowledgements

 \section{Acknowledgements}

-The authors thank Adrian Vladu, Alexandra Peste, Mher Safaryan and Elias Frantar for their valuable feedback, the IT department from Institute of Science and Technology Austria for the hardware support and Weights and Biases for the infrastructure to track all our experiments.
+The authors thank Adrian Vladu, Razvan Pascanu, Alexandra Peste, Mher Safaryan for their valuable feedback, the IT department from Institute of Science and Technology Austria for the hardware support and Weights and Biases for the infrastructure to track all our experiments.